MaryGeraseva/5-postman-api-tests/README.md

 * safe and run job

 ### How to run the project with Jenkins and Jenkins-job-builder
-Jenkins-job-builder is additional application which takes simple descriptions of Jenkins jobs in YAML or JSON format and uses them to configure Jenkins.
+Jenkins-job-builder is an additional application which takes simple descriptions of Jenkins jobs in YAML or JSON format and uses them to configure Jenkins.
-Jenkins-job-builder files for this project and usage information in my next project: https://github.com/MaryGeraseva/4-jenkins-job-builder.git
+Jenkins-job-builder files for this project and usage information in my next project:
+https://github.com/MaryGeraseva/4-jenkins-job-builder.git